GregUtas/robust-services-core/docs/RSC-Windows-Build-Options.md

   The CLR and managed code are Windows-specific.

-- C/C++ > General > Debug Information Format: /Z7
+- C/C++ > General > Debug Information Format: /Zi

-  This provides full symbol information, even in a release build.
+  This provides PDB files for debugging, even in a release build.
+  This setting used to be /Z7, but /Zi occurs when using CMake, despite trying to force /Z7.
+As /Zi supports debugging, this seems acceptable.

 - C/C++ > General > Warning Level: /Wall